berthubert/galmon/README.md

 Podman
 ======
 With the default configuration you need to make podman trust docker.io images.
-On Debian add the following configuration /etc/containers/registries.conf.d/docker.conf and add the line:
+On Debian add the following configuration /etc/containers/registries.conf.d/docker.conf

 ```
 unqualified-search-registries=["docker.io"]